 It’s the cool thing for cities to do!

 Zero waste cities have been gaining a lot of ground in the past several years, and major cities around the world are recognizing that reaching zero waste must be prioritized in a city’s sustainability agenda.
 In Europe, over 400 municipalities have committed to zero waste, and the European Parliament has agreed to direct resources towards building a circular economy in the region in its Just Transition Fund planning.
 Across the world, dozens of cities including New York, Paris, Sydney, and Tokyo have signed on to the C40 Zero Waste Declaration, committing to reducing the municipal solid waste generation per capita by at least 15% and reducing the amount of municipal solid waste disposed to landfill and incineration by at least 50% by 2030 compared to 2015.
 These watershed moments show how cities across the country need to get on board, or be left behind.

 It’s not just our garbage that’s piling up— as climate change and other existential threats intensify, our cities are on the front lines of the problem.
 However, as we’ve seen in the Trump administration, while the federal government sinks into dysfunction, cities have led the way towards real solutions.
 Dealing with our waste might not be the most glamorous thing in the world, but it has the potential to be one of the most simple yet transformative actions we can take to build more just and sustainable cities.
 The solutions are out there—it’s time for our city leaders to act to put them into action.

-Claire Arkin is communications coordinator for GAIA: Global Alliance for Incinerator Alternatives.
+Claire Arkin is the Global Communications Lead for Global Alliance for Incinerator Alternatives (GAIA).